felixleopoldo/benchpress/docs/source/structure_learning_algorithms/bidag_order_mcmc.rst

 in Benchpress is a hybrid version with the sampling performed on a restricted search space initialised with constraint-based testing and improved with a score-based search :footcite:t:`doi:10.1080/10618600.2021.2020127`.

+.. rubric:: Adding Background Knowledge bidag_order_mcmc allows users to incorporate background knowledge directly into the causal algorithm using ``forbidden_edges`` and ``forbidden_groups``, which are specified in a JSON file.
+For more details on defining edge constraints, see :doc:`../available_background_knowledge`.

 .. rubric:: Some fields described
 * ``edgeConstraints`` Name of the JSON file containing background knowledge
 * ``input_algorithm_id`` Algorithm to use for initial search space.
 This should be the ID of another algorithm object.
 It corresponds to the original startspace parameter in the R package.